 Proposals will first be evaluated against the threshold factors listed in Section III.C of this RFP.
-Only those proposals which meet all of the threshold factors will be evaluated using the evaluation criteria listed above, by a review panel comprised of EPA Office of Transportation and Air Quality Staff and EPA Regional Staff.
-Each proposal will be given a numerical score and will be rank-ordered by the review panel.
+Only those proposals which meet all of the threshold factors will be evaluated using the evaluation criteria listed above.
+Each proposal will be given a numerical score and will be rank-ordered by the regional review panels.

-Preliminary funding recommendations will be provided to the EPA OTAQ Approving Official based on these reviews and rankings.
+Preliminary funding recommendations will be provided to the EPA regional Approving or Selection Officials based on these reviews and rankings.